shaloo/docs.arcana/docs/howto/use-wallet-to-manage-tokens.md

 If you do not see your custom token already listed in the token asset list, click the <img src="/img/icons/an_wallet_addtoken_icon.png" width="50"/> icon to add your custom token.

-You will see a custom token specification wallet screen.
+A custom token specification UI is displayed in the wallet.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_add_custom_token.png" width="20%"/><br></br><br></br>

 Add the **Token Contract Address**.
 Once you add the address, the {{config.extra.arcana.wallet_name}} validates whether it is an ERC-20 standard custom token.
 After the contract is verified, the wallet automatically fetches the **Token Symbol** and the **Token Decimal** values as configured in the custom contract.

 Click **Save** to add the custom token.
-The newly added custom token will show up under the account balance section on the main wallet screen.
+The newly added custom token will show up under the account balance section on the wallet.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_custom_tokens.png" width="20%"/><br></br><br></br>